AsherBaby/personal_algorithm_project/README.md

 ## Pei Zhao's personal projects of algorithms

 This repository covers implementations of more than 100 fundamental algorithms.
-Mostly include unit tests and analyses as well.
+Most of them include unit tests and analyses as well.

 ### Data Structures
 * BST